 In order to simulate the warmth of the inner Solar System, the exterior of the spacecraft was heated to a sizzling 150°C. During subsequent tests, the temperature was allowed to plummet to –180°C. Sensors indicated that the spacecraft’s insulation and heat control systems enabled Rosetta to survive these thermal tortures in fine shape, with internal temperatures restricted to between 40°C and –10° C.

 Rosetta, with its main 2.2 m-diameter high-gain antenna deployed, undergoing extensive electromagnetic compatibility (EMC) testing in the Compact Payload Test Range in August 2002.
 This large test chamber at the ESTEC Test Centre in Noordwijk, the Netherlands, simulates the EMC environment of deep space, being lined with cones that absorb radio signals and prevent reflections.
 To avoid TV or radio interference, the walls of the chamber form a steel ‘Faraday cage’, impenetrable to electromagnetic signals from the outside world.
 In this radiation-free environment, the ESTEC team studied the radio signals and electrical noise coming from the various systems on the spacecraft and checked whether they caused any electromagnetic interference with each other.
-The spacecraft was cocooned in protective plastic foil during the test process, which simulated Rosetta operations during different phases of its life cycle, from launch to deep space cruising to hibernation and awakening.
+The spacecraft was cocooned in protective plastic foil while being transported for the test process, which simulated Rosetta operations during different phases of its life cycle, from launch to deep space cruising to hibernation and awakening.

 Flight model of the Rosetta spacecraft being transferred within the ESTEC Test Centre for acoustic and vibration testing in April 2002.
 Its folded solar wings can be seen on either side of the main box-shaped hull, with the Philae lander – scheduled to land on comet 67P/Churyumov–Gerasimenko in November 2014 – folded up on the front side.